 The restaurant aims to create a homely environment that makes you feel as though you are eating at the home of a family member or a close friend, rather than a business.
 It is run by Chef Vidal Elias Murillo and his partner Alberto Nacif Figueroa.

-Micaela, Mar & Leña is situated in a part of the city that is becoming known as Merida’s culinary row (Calle 47 between 56 and 52).
-This is on account of all of the excellent dining options that can be found in this part of town.
+Micaela, Mar & Leña is situated in a part of the city that is becoming known as Merida’s culinary row (Calle 47 between 56 and 52) on account of all of the excellent dining options that can be found in this part of town.

 Micaela, Mar & Leña has a fascinating backstory, too.
 Its owners previously managed a number of restaurants in the United States.